froemero/reward-efficacy-evc-eeg/Behavior-and-EEG/README.md

 The EEG (`.mat`) files will be in the `Export` directory.

+EEG response-locked theta data are in the `Timefreq` directory.

 To plot the P3b and CNV ERP components, use `plotting_FXC_EEG.m`, which reads files from the `Export` directory and requires custom MATLAB functions ([export_fig](https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig)).